guettli/deadends-of-it/README.md

 Emacs: I used this text editor 14 years daily (2001-2015).
 I switched to PyCharm. http://sotagtrends.com/?tags=[emacs,pycharm]

+zsh: Alternative to the bash shell (linux command line langauge).
+I was very interested at the beginning.
+But finally, you do not gain much.
+The bash is the default shell, and for me it does not make much sense to use a different shell. http://sotagtrends.com/?tags=[zsh,bash]

 # Hardware

 Ubuntu-Phone.
 Don't ask me why Mark Shuttleworth ever thought this will be a success. https://en.wikipedia.org/wiki/Ubuntu_Touch